martinring/thesis/src/2-Pre-Deployment.md

 tools available, which let us design diagrams.
 These can be classified into two groups.
 On the one hand those which have an underlying semantic model and on the other hand graphical tools without a semantic model (of SysML).
 Examples for the former are *Astah SysML*, *Papyrus*, *System Architect* or *Enterprise Architect*.
-Since we want to formally verify compliance to the specification, we are dependent on the semantic model and thus will not consider the tool from the latter class (e.g. *Microsoft Visio* or *Capella*).
+Since we want to formally verify compliance to the specification, we are dependent on the semantic model and thus will not consider the tools from the latter class (e.g. *Microsoft Visio* or *Capella*).

 We have chosen to support Papyrus, which is based on the Eclipse Modelling